sesha-2k3/sde-n-dbms/README.md

 | [Jepsen.io — Analysis of Distributed Databases](https://jepsen.io/analyses) | Reading | Real-world testing of consistency claims by database vendors |
 | [The Amazon DynamoDB Paper (2022)](https://www.usenix.org/conference/atc22/presentation/elhemali) | Paper | Understand the design of a planet-scale distributed database |

+**Practice:** Scale FitTrack conceptually and practically:
-**Practice:** Set up a 3-node PostgreSQL cluster with streaming replication (use Docker).
-Simulate a node failure and observe failover behavior.
-Write a document explaining what CAP tradeoffs your setup makes.
+- Set up a 3-node PostgreSQL cluster with streaming replication (Docker).
+Simulate a node failure and observe failover.
+- Design a sharding strategy for FitTrack: shard by `trainer_id`? by `user_id`?
+Analyze the query patterns and justify your choice.
+- Write a design doc for FitTrack at 1M users: which tables get sharded, which stay replicated, what consistency guarantees do you need for workouts vs. dashboard reads?

 ---

-## 📚 DBMS Mastery Projects
+## DBMS Mastery Projects

 These projects tie together multiple modules and give you portfolio-worthy work:

 **Project 1 — Build a Mini Query Engine (Modules 1, 2, 6)**
 Write a simple SQL parser and executor in Python that supports SELECT, WHERE, JOIN, and GROUP BY on CSV files.
 Implement a basic cost-based optimizer that chooses between nested-loop and hash join based on table size.
+Test it on exported FitTrack data.

-**Project 2 — Database Performance Benchmarker (Modules 4, 5, 6)**
+**Project 2 — FitTrack Performance Benchmarker (Modules 4, 5, 6)**
-Create a benchmarking tool that generates synthetic data, runs configurable workloads (read-heavy, write-heavy, mixed), and measures throughput/latency across different index configurations and isolation levels.
+Create a benchmarking tool that simulates FitTrack's access patterns: dashboard reads (high frequency), workout inserts (medium), trainer bulk queries (low frequency, heavy).
+Measure throughput/latency across different index configurations and isolation levels.
 Output results as charts.

-**Project 3 — Multi-Model Data Layer (Modules 3, 7)**
+**Project 3 — Multi-Model FitTrack (Modules 3, 7)**
-Design and implement a data access layer for a social media application that uses PostgreSQL for user data/relationships, Redis for caching/sessions, and MongoDB for flexible content storage.
-Demonstrate polyglot persistence with a unified API.
+Implement the full polyglot persistence version of FitTrack — PostgreSQL for structured data, Redis for caching/sessions/streaks, MongoDB for flexible workout templates.
+Build a unified data access layer that abstracts the storage choice from the API layer.
+Benchmark each store for its respective query patterns.

 ---

-## 🧭 Recommended Learning Order
+## Recommended Learning Order

 ```
 Week 1:  Day 1 → Day 2 → Day 3 → Day 4 → Day 5 → Day 6 → Day 7